The Web address of this

 12-step recovery, the next keystone requisite for solid sobriety is to...

-Accept and Reduce Your False-self Wounds
+Accept and Reduce Your psychological wounds

 Recall the basic premise here that all toxic compulsions ("addictions") are